 These advocates will assist and help you when you are confronted with obstacles or “red tape.”
 They will support, defend and “plead in your favor” if you experience difficulties negotiating through the maze of programs and services for seniors.

-The mission of ERAs Senior Network is to engage and support Waukesha County seniors in leading meaningful lives.
+The mission of ERAs Senior Network is to engage and support Milwaukee and Waukesha County seniors in leading meaningful lives.
 Seniors and adults with disabilities are supported by volunteers of all ages to help them maintain their independence.
 ERAs helps individuals 55 and older stay engaged in their community through a variety of meaningful volunteer opportunities.

 Milwaukee County Department on Aging

 Ombudsman Program: Wisconsin Board on Aging & Long Term Care

 The Long Term Care Ombudsman Program provides advocacy services to persons age 60 and older who are consumers of Wisconsin long term care programs.
 The Ombudsman Program has, by law, the authority to have contact with any resident or tenant of a Wisconsin nursing home, Community Based Residential Facility (CBRF), Residential Care Apartment Complex (RCAC), Adult Family Home (AFH), or person served by the community Options Program or the Family Care/Partnership/PACE program.Services are available at no charge, and all complaints are kept confidential.

 CWAG is a strong advocate on behalf of seniors in Wisconsin.They provide ongoing grassroots advocacy efforts for issues affecting seniors.
 Their Legal Services Division provides legal services and resources to citizens 60 years and older.